-Malpractice liability insurance is verified by a copy of the practitioner's current malpractice insurance face sheet, which includes effective dates, specialty and amounts of coverage, as defined in the Eligibility Criteria Section.
+Malpractice liability insurance is verified by a copy of the practitioner's current malpractice insurance face sheet, a federal tort letter, or employer professional liability policy, which includes effective dates, expiration dates, specialty and amounts of coverage, as defined in the Eligibility Criteria Section.
+Evidence of private malpractice insurance coverage or employer professional liability policy must include a roster of all individuals in the practice who are covered under the policy.

-Malpractice History (Verification Time Limit - 180 calendar days, PSV)
+Malpractice History (Verification Time Limit - 120 calendar days, PSV)

-Malpractice settlements or judgments during the past five (5) years paid by or on behalf of the practitioner, is confirmed in writing from the malpractice carrier or the NPDB is queried.
+Malpractice settlements or judgments during the past five (5) years paid by or on behalf of the practitioner, are confirmed in writing from the malpractice carrier or the NPDB is queried.